 Throughout his career, Lee earned a reputation as an outstanding practitioner of the law based on his sound judgment, abilities in the courtroom, and thorough understanding of the Constitution.

 Today, Lee fights to preserve America's proud founding document in the United States Senate.
 He advocates efforts to support constitutionally limited government, fiscal responsibility, individual liberty, and economic prosperity.

 Lee is a member of the Judiciary Committee, and serves as Chairman of the Antitrust, Competition Policy and Consumer Rights Subcommittee protecting business competition and personal freedom.

-He also oversees issues critical to Utah as the Chairman of the Water and Power Subcommittee of the Energy and Natural Resources Committee.
-He serves on the Commerce Committee and the Joint Economic Committee, as well.
+He also oversees issues critical to Utah as the Chairman of the Water and Power Subcommittee of the Energy and Natural Resources Committee and serves on the Commerce Committee as well.

 Lee and his wife Sharon live in Alpine, Utah, with their three children.
 He is a member of The Church of Jesus Christ of Latter-day Saints and served a two-year mission for the Church in the Texas Rio Grande Valley.